Why Queer Ceilidh?

 Our regular series is £10 for the general public

-In 2023-24, we're meeting on the last Thursday of the month during university term-time, from 7-9pm (with the exception of Friday, 1 December).
+In 2024-25, we're dancing from 7-9pm on the dates listed below.
 We meet at the Nutshell, 15 Kings Walk, Winchester.
 It's most easily accessible via public transport, but there is also public parking nearby.

 You can also find us on social media: